franedsandi/characters_d_and_d/README.md

 - Page displaying all characters belonging to a specific race [DONE] (f-s-branch) (in main)

 - Modify create and update for characters to include race [DONE] (f-s-branch) (in main)
-- Modify create and update for characters to include skills [f-s-branch]
+- Modify create and update for characters to include skills [TODO]

 - Login (users can only see their characters after logging in) [DONE] (f-s-branch) (in main)
 - Login 2.0 (users can see only their characters after logging in) [TODO]